udecode/plate/README.md

 implementing tens of features.

-`@udecode/slate-plugins` is built on top of `slate` to handle plugins and state management to optimize the development experience.
+`@udecode/slate-plugins` is built on top of `slate` to handle plugins and state management for an optimal development experience.
 This repository comes with a lot of plugins as elements, marks, serializers, normalizers, queries, transforms, components and so on.